espressif/esp-idf/docs/en/api-guides/wifi.rst

 After the beacon timeout happens, the station sends 5 probe requests to AP, it disconnects the AP and raises the event `WIFI_EVENT_STA_DISCONNECTED`_ if still no probe response or beacon is received from AP.

+It should be considered that the timer used for beacon timeout will be reset during the scanning process.
+It means that the scan process will affect the triggering of the event `WIFI_EVENT_STA_BEACON_TIMEOUT`_.

 {IDF_TARGET_NAME} Wi-Fi Configuration
 -------------------------------------